 A group of Beaver Scouts is called a colony, each colony is the often split into a smaller number of Lodges.

-For alternative variations of the promise please see our Promise page.
+To see all the different versions of the promise that members can make, please see our Promise page.